Leveraging Segment Anything Model for Source-Free Domain Adaptation via Dual Feature Guided Auto-Prompting: Experiments

 \revise{Table~\ref{efficiency} shows the time consumption of our framework's each component.
 While our box prompt search involves iteratively expanding box prompts and computing MedSAM outputs, the inference on MedSAM encoder is performed just once for each image to extract an image embedding, which is then repetitively used for the inference of MedSAM decoder with varying prompts.
 Consequently, the box prompt search brings minimal overhead.
 Additionally, the training process with post-processed pseudo-labels is set to 100 epochs to ensure a full convergence.
 However, as shown in Table~\ref{efficiency}, this process can be reduced to 5 epochs with only a $1\%$ performance loss.
 The MedSAM encoder inference accounts for a majority of the total runtime, which can be alleviated by using the newly released lightweight version of MedSAM.
 Overall, our algorithm is computationally efficient and does not introduce much additional overhead from incorporating an extra foundation model.}

-\revise{In terms of the number of parameters, our DFG freezes the MedSAM and trains only the target model without introducing additional trainable networks for adaptation.
-Namely, the trainable parameters are limited to those of the target segmentation network, which are the same as or fewer than previous SFDA methods, with the exception of FVP, which solely trains a visual prompt.
+\revise{In terms of the number of parameters, DFG freezes MedSAM and trains only the target model without introducing additional trainable networks for adaptation.
+Namely, the trainable parameters are limited to the target segmentation network, which are the same as or fewer than previous SFDA methods, with the exception of FVP, which solely trains a visual prompt.
 Despite this, our method surpasses FVP in performance.}